-The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit both on the air and on the Internet.
+The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit.
 Today, Mike played songs in which at least one of these words, "today," "tonight," and "tomorrow," is included in the song title.
 Today's program includes many songs by various artists, some famous and some obscure, that never charted nationally.
 Some of these uncharted gems later went on to become oldies classics.

 - No Milk Today - Herman's Hermits - 1967

 - The Way You Look Tonight - The Jaguars - 1956